Eklado/split-tests-by-timing-action/README.md

 ## Overview

 The **Split PHP Tests by Timing** action is a custom PHP action designed to split PHPUnit test files by timing.
-This action is optimized for use with the Laravel framework, handling tests located in both `tests/Unit` and `tests/Feature` directories.
+This action is optimized for use with the Laravel framework, handling tests located in both `tests/Unit` and `tests/Feature` directories by default.
 It is useful for optimizing test execution by distributing tests across multiple parallel nodes.

 ## Inputs